-Some conditions (such as diabetes), whilst not immediately disqualifying, my require a restriction to be placed on your authority to operate.
+Some conditions (such as diabetes), whilst not immediately disqualifying, my require a restriction to be placed on your authority to operate a commercial aircraft.
 This is referred to as an Operational Multi-crew Limitation or OML.
 This allows you to exercise your class one medical privileges only as part of a multi-crew environment.
 Crew who have an OML restriction may not fly together as part of a 2 crew flight, and an OML holder may not fly with another pilot over the age of 60.

 After the medical initial issue, you are required to attend a medical assessment on an annual basis until the age of 60, then every six months until you reach 65 which is the age at which class one medical privileges are revoked.